Lake Atitlan Guide

 Santiago Atitlan is full of Guatemalan history.
 You can choose if you want to hire a local guide to walk you through all the historical places, or you can choose to go on your own.
 Santiago is also well known for Maximon.
 Maximon translates as “the grandfather” as the legend goes that this figure is the protector of the ones who worship and respect him.

-If you are staying at Lake Atitlan for a while and you want to have the full experience of getting to know Lake Life.
+If you are staying at Lago Atitlan for a while and you want to have the full experience of getting to know Lake Atitlan.
 So pick a town and stay there for a few weeks.
-My personal favorites are San Pedro, San Marcos, and Tzununa.
+My personal favorites are San Pedro, San Marcos, and .

-I’ll try to add places from different towns.
+I’ll try to add places from different towns you can refer to in the Lake Atitlan map.
 If you are looking for local food, I don’t really have an option for that, especially after the major lockdown Guatemala had in 2020 many restaurants didn’t survive.
 If you are looking for local food you can always try street food, though it is under your complete discretion to choose a place where you feel it is safe in terms of not catching corona.

 This is a great place if you are looking for some cheese, wine, and cured meats.
 At the moment, they are not accepting guests without a prior reservation, so make sure to give them a call to make your reservation.

-This is a small spot at the end of Santander street with great pasta.
+This is a small spot at the end of Santander Street with great pasta, I found this as a hidden gem in the Lake Atitlan area.

 Like I mentioned, unfortunately, many places have shut down due to the lockdown so this list is pretty short:

+This place is located in San Pedro, a town located at the western shore of Lake Atitlan.
 This is a vegan and vegetarian-friendly place to hang out with friends.
-I should warn you though, these guys only accept cash!
+I should warn you though, that these guys only accept cash!

 Also, please keep in mind that most of the towns are located on mountains, which means that you will be mostly walking uphill from the docks to everywhere else.

-Another very important thing to mention is that it is not easy to find ATMs.
+Another very important thing when you’re visiting Lake Atitlan is that it is not easy to find ATMs.
 I know for sure that there is one in Panajachel.
 If you Google ‘ATM at Panajachel’, Google can show you the way.
-This being said, take some cash with you, or if you are going through Panajachel, make sure to take your time to redraw some cash there.
+This being said, make this as reminder in your Lake Atitlan itinerary to take some cash with you, or if you are going through Panajachel, make sure to take your time to redraw some cash there.

-The rainy season in Guatemala is from May to mid-September, so keep this in mind.
-Pack a raincoat if you have space in your suitcase.
+The rainy season in Guatemala is from May to mid-September, which might be not the best time to visit Lake Atitlan.
+But, it still beautiful and fun anyway.
+If you come between May to Mid September, keep this in mind Pack a raincoat if you have space in your suitcase.

-At San Marcos la Laguna, you can swim in the lake, so pack one or a few swimsuits to enjoy the nice freshwaters.
+You can swim in the lake at San Marcos la Laguna, which is a town located on the western shore of Lago Atitlán.
+So, pack one or a few swimsuits to enjoy the nice freshwaters.

 In terms of shoes, you will need very basic things.
 A pair of sandals, sneakers to walk around, or in case you want to do a hike, bring some hiking boots.
 The sneakers are fine too if you are doing a hike.

 Since the weather is relatively warm, bring some mosquito repellent.
 Also, don’t forget sunscreen, sunglasses and maybe a hat.
-For more advise, I have written an entire Guatemala Packing List.
+For more advise, I have written an entire Guatemala Packing List for this Lake Atitlan itinerary.

 You don’t need to worry, though.
 Even if you don’t find a five-star all-inclusive resort, the people are very nice and welcoming.